eintrittfrei/Project2/README.md

 Reading documentation has helped to understand how to use both technologies.

 ## Wins & Key Learning
-How to make requests to a public API and display those on a user page.
+* How to make requests to a public API and display those on a user page.
-How to use a CSS framework
+* How to use a CSS framework.
-Pair coding was definitely a new experience and we learned a lot about how to pair code effectively.
+* Pair coding was definitely a new experience and we learned a lot about how to pair code effectively.

 ## Bugs

-Some of the layout is a bit off and needs fixing as it is not yet mobile responsive.
+* Some of the layout is a bit off and needs fixing as it is not yet mobile responsive.

 ## Future Improvements

-Showing extra information toggle on/ off
+* Showing extra information toggle on/ off.
-Automated display of local weather based on user location information
+* Automated display of local weather based on user location information.